-You’ll also have access to an interactive community and the instructor’s “office hours,” which means you can submit questions, in either written or video form, and get an answer back.
+You’ll also have access to an interactive community and the instructor’s “office hours,” which means you can submit questions and get an answer back.
 Maybe not from the man himself, but someone on the team will field your question.

-And the Patterson class offers an additional piece that I found to be of particular interest: the outline he used to write the novel, Honeymoon.
+And the Patterson class offers an additional piece that I found to be of particular interest: the process of writing he used for his novel Honeymoon outline.

 Here's a closer look at what's inside the course:

 Patterson feels real and honest.
 He acknowledges his success—and his failures—in a way that makes you realize he’s an ordinary guy who used to be in the same place we are.
-Just starting out.
+A writer new to creative writing.

 2. 22 Marvelous HD Video Lessons

-I like how the lessons were filmed in various locations—a hotel room, a bar, a NYC apartment—and all very “real to life.”
+The lessons in the writing class were filmed in various locations—a hotel room, a bar, a NYC apartment—and all very “real to life.”
 Street noise, a vacuum cleaner, glasses clinking in the background made me feel as if I were there, drinking it all in, part of the experience.

 - Passion + Habit